Randomized methods for dynamical low-rank approximation: Applications

 where $A(t) \in \Rnn$, $\alpha \geq 0$ and $t \in [0, T]$.
 For our numerical experiments, we use $\Omega = [-\pi, \pi]^2$ discretized with $n=256$ points.
 The discrete Laplacian operator is $L = (n-1)^2 \cdot \mathrm{diag}(1, -2, 1) \in \R^{n \times n}$.
 The construction of the initial value and the source is similar to \cite{uschmajew2020geometric,lam2024randomized}.
 Since Assumption~\ref{ass: closeness} is not satisfied at the initial value, we propagate the solution from time $0$ to $10^{-4}$ and start our numerical experiments from there.
 We point out that Assumption~\ref{ass: closeness} is only required for DLRA techniques, and we do not require it for the new methods.
 The new methods do \textbf{not} require this extra propagation of the initial value.

 In Table \ref{table: lyapunov experiment}, we compare the accuracy of the methods applied to equation~\eqref{eq: lyapunov differential equation} with a target rank $r=5$.
 When the stepsize is large (here $h=0.1$), existing DLRA methods perform poorly because the problem is stiff.
 The new methods perform well in comparison with a good accuracy and low variance despite the randomness.
+The table shows the importance of the power iteration for the DRSVD algorithm.
 Note that the DGN algorithm with $q=1$ power iteration is able to recover the reference best rank approximation.

-In Figure~\ref{fig: lyapunov performance}, we compare the time of computation of the new methods with the augmented BUG integrator.
-We can see here the large hidden constant of the augmented BUG integrator: with a stepsize of $h=0.1$ the method has not converged.
-We therefore need a smaller stepsize, here $h=0.01$, to get convergence of the augmented BUG.
-We point out that, for the same accuracy, the new methods are faster than the augmented BUG and the DGN can reach a higher accuracy when the rank of approximation is large enough.
+In Figure~\ref{fig: lyapunov performance}, we report the computational time versus accuracy for the augmented BUG integrator with two different step sizes and for the proposed methods.
+For $h=0.1$, the augmented BUG is fastest but fails to converge, as the relative error stagnates above our expectations (for example by comparing the errors obtained with a target rank $r=2$).
+Reducing the stepsize to $h=0.01$ restores convergence, but at the expense of substantially increased computational cost.
+By contrast, the proposed methods (DRSVD and DGN) achieve significantly higher accuracy at lower cost thanks to a convergence achieved with a larger stepsize.
+In particular, DGN consistently reaches the highest attainable accuracy (down to $10^{-15}$) when the target rank is sufficiently large, thereby outperforming the augmented BUG integrator in both efficiency and robustness to get convergence.